davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 Expiration times for entries in the latest version are not defined.
 They are determined once the root store appends a new version.

 Trust store entries are not removed from their containing version after they expire.
 Rather, the expiration time is the point at which all unexpired certificates have incorporated information about subsequent trust store versions, per {{computing-trust-store-inclusions}}.
-This ensures the procedures in {{evaluating-trust-expressions}} and {{constructing-trust-expressions}} interoperate.
+This ensures the negotiation procedures in {{evaluating-trust-expressions}} and {{constructing-trust-expressions}} interoperate.

 ## Labels